Homemade Potato Rolls are sure to please! These soft, fluffy rolls are impossibly light and buttery, perfect for any occasion.

 Potato rolls are the king of side dishes!
 They go wonderfully with almost any main course.
 Try these soft, scrumptious dinner rolls with your favorite weeknight meals, or as part of a bigger holiday spread.
 Here are some of our favorite dinners:

-Next, wrap them tightly in a layer of plastic wrap, followed by a layer of foil, or slip them into a freezer bag.
-Either way, leave as little air as possible in the package (this prevents freezer burn).
-Stick them in your freezer, and theyโll keep for up to three months.
-To serve, just set them out on the counter and let them come to room temperature.
+- Freeze.
+Cool the leftover rolls to room temperature and wrap them tightly in a layer of plastic wrap, followed by a layer of foil, or slip them into a freezer bag.
+Try to leave as little air as possible in the package (to prevent freezer burn).
+Freeze the rolls for up to 3 months and thaw them at room temperature before serving.

 Dinner Potato Rolls Recipe